 Drip feed money into markets each and every month from as young as possible, and to ignore the usual bear markets along the way, which can cause some investors to stop their monthly payments through fear.

-My own money tips
+My own save money live better tips

 Here’s some of my own tips to help you to save money and live better.
 I wish I’d know these earlier.